liefery-it-legacy/blog/_posts/2019-04-30-the-only-constant-is-change-scaling-our-processes-with-weekly-retrospectives.md

 ### Success stories

-Following this approach we did major changes in out team over the course of the last two years.
+Following this approach we have made major changes in our team over the course of the last two years.

 When I joined the team we worked in a weekly pace.
 Every week we were selecting tasks for the whole next week and during the iteration everybody would just